martijndwars/demo-deploy/README.md

 # CI/CD Demo App

-This is a Micronaut application that is built with Maven and depends on Jackson 2.9.10.
+This is a Micronaut application that is built with Maven and depends on Guava 23.9-jre.
-[Jackson 2.9.10 has CVEs](https://snyk.io/vuln/maven:com.fasterxml.jackson.core:jackson-databind@2.9.10), so OSSCAN will suggest to upgrade it to 2.10.0: the next version without CVEs.
+[Guava 23.9-jre has CVEs](https://snyk.io/vuln/SNYK-JAVA-COMGOOGLEGUAVA-32236), which means OSSCAN will suggest to upgrade it to 24.0-jre: the next version without CVEs.
 This upgrade does not result in a compile time error.
-However, our not-so-amazing programmer checks at runtime if we are running Jackson 2.9.10.
+However, our not-so-amazing programmer checks at runtime if we are running Guava 23.9-jre.
-If this value is anything other than 2.9.10, then a `RuntimeException` is thrown, which Micronaut converts into HTTP 500 errors.
+If this value is anything other than 23.9-jre, then a `RuntimeException` is thrown, which Micronaut converts into HTTP 500 errors.
 That way we can simulate a dependency upgrade that results in a runtime error, which is then used to rollback the deployment.

 ## Building